 What is the difference between CSS and lactate threshold?

 CSS is a practical estimate of lactate threshold that requires no laboratory testing.
 True lactate threshold requires blood sampling during incremental exercise in a sports science lab.
-CSS correlates closely with lab-measured lactate threshold for most swimmers, within 2–5 seconds per 100m.
+CSS correlates closely with lab-measured lactate threshold for most swimmers, within 2 to 5 seconds per 100m.
 For training purposes, CSS is sufficiently accurate and much more accessible than lab testing.